Morse code Translator

 Whether you need to convert text to Morse code or Decode Morse code to text, our tool handles the complexity in real-time, giving you instant results without refreshing the page.

-Download & Save: Need the audio for a project or a ringtone?
-Use our Download MP3 feature to save your translated messages as high-quality audio files.
+Download & Save: Do you need the sound for a school project or maybe a ringtone for your phone?
+You can use our download button to save your translated message as WAV audio file and keep it forever.

-100% Private & Secure: Unlike other online tools, our translator processes everything directly in your browser.
-Your messages are never sent to a server, ensuring your data stays 100% private.
+100% Private & Secure: Unlike other online tools, our translator does all its work right in your browser.
+Your messages never get sent anywhere else, so your words stay completely private and safe.

 Morse Code Chart: Letters, Numbers & Punctuation